aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

 I am a doctoral student at the Department of Politics and International Relations at the University of Oxford.
 I was recently a visiting PhD student at Yale.
 Before Oxford, I studied at Mannheim focusing on Advanced Quantitative Methods in Political Science.
 I was a pre-doc/visiting scholar at the University of Houston before starting my PhD.

-My research focuses on the _Political Economy of Development_ and _Foreign Influence on Domestic Politics_.
+My research focuses on the _Political Economy of Development_.
 I focus on aspects related to foreign influence on local economic development, economic history of the local development of public good provision, informal social-welfare, and the political economy of Islamic institutions.
-My research also draws on questions related to the politics of information, and how foreign influence interacts with domestic politics.
+My research also draws on questions related to the _Politics of Information_, and _Effects of Foreign Influence on Domestic Politics_.

 Methodologically, I am very interested in generating new sources of quantitative data that reveal valuable infromation that would be otherwise lost in the archives.
-My work incorporates retrieval and digitalization of historical maps, textual data, and several other sources of archival data; other than that my work employs methods of Computational Text Analysis and Natural Language Processing on corpora of Arabic, German, English, and French texts.
+My work incorporates retrieval and digitalization of historical maps, textual data, and several other sources of archival data; other than that my work employs and expands methods of Computational Text Analysis and Natural Language Processing using corpora of Arabic, German, English, and French texts.

-My work has been published or is forthcoming at the _Journal of Politics_, _Perspectives on Politics_, and _Journal of Peace Research_.
+My research has been published or is forthcoming at the _Journal of Politics_, _Perspectives on Politics_, and _Journal of Peace Research_.

 I am a former professional swimmer for the Egyptian Swimming National Team, for which I competed professionally for several years.
 I still find myself thinking more clearly while doing all those endless laps at the pool.
 I enjoy reading about Islamic Art and Architecture.